HackrsValv/probono/content/probonositeitself.md

 Next:

 Now go to explore more what can Pelican do for you.
-Any time you want to change anything/add new pages - you will have only edit/add, commit and push to the GitHub repo - Cloudflare will pickup changes automatically and will deploy the site in a couple of minutes!
+Any time you want to change anything/add new pages - you will have only edit/add, commit and push to the GitHub repo - Cloudflare will pickup changes automatically and will deploy the site!